January 03, 2018 / How To

 Step 4.
 Gap Solution

-Tubing gap solutions
+Tubing gap solutions for jewelry hinges

 There are a couple of solutions to this problem.
 First, you can file your sheet on the edge where the tubing meets the sheet using a round joint file.
 This creates a round indent along your sheet that the tubing rests in.
 Second, you can start by placing two additional metal sheet pieces on top of your soldering block.
 Place the sheet you will be using for the hinge on top of those with the hinge resting between them.
 This creates a platform that lifts your sheet up to the center of the tubing, which removes the gaps and will create a strong join in the center of the tube.